Fully Stochastic Trust-Region Sequential Quadratic Programming for Equality-Constrained Optimization Problems: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we demonstrate the empirical~performance of Algorithm \ref{Alg:Non-adap}.
-We compare our method with the line-search $\ell_1$-StoSQP method that is designed in \citep[Algorithm 3]{Berahas2021Sequential} under the same fully stochastic setup.~In what follows, we first describe algorithmic settings in Section~\ref{sec:5.1}; then we show numerical results on a subset of CUTEst problems \citep{Gould2014CUTEst} in Section~\ref{sec:5.2}; and then we show numerical results on constrained logistic regression problems in Section \ref{sec:5.3}.
+We demonstrate the empirical performance of~Algorithm \ref{Alg:Non-adap} and compare it to the line-search $\ell_1$-StoSQP method designed in \citep[Algorithm 3]{Berahas2021Sequential} under the same fully stochastic setup.
+We describe the algorithmic \mbox{settings}~in Section~\ref{sec:5.1}; then we show numerical results on a subset of CUTEst problems \citep{Gould2014CUTEst}~in Section~\ref{sec:5.2}; and then we show numerical results on constrained logistic~regression problems in Section \ref{sec:5.3}.
 The implementation of TR-StoSQP is available at \url{https://github.com/ychenfang/TR-StoSQP}.